lambdabaa/quickdraw/README.md

 // Run all images in the ./images folder through a specific classifier node predict2.js <automl model id> <output filename>
 ```

+### Data augmentation

+The included IPython notebooks contain routines for training GANs and applying image-based transformations to rasterized, 28x28 grayscale images from the quickdraw dataset.